-Before an applicant who has not passed the CPA examination in any state may be licensed in this state as a certified public accountant (CPA), the applicant must pass a licensure exam, complete one year of work experience related to accounting, complete at least 150 semester hours of college education with a concentration in accounting and business, and show that he or she has good moral character.
+HB 725 passed the House on April 28, 2014, as SB 796.
+The bill provides that before an applicant who has not passed the CPA examination in any state may be licensed in this state as a certified public accountant (CPA), the applicant must pass a licensure exam, complete one year of work experience related to accounting, complete at least 150 semester hours of college education with a concentration in accounting and business, and show that he or she has good moral character.